Comparing Health Savings and Medical Savings Accounts

 - Standard Archer MSAs have limited availability after 2007.

-Additional restrictions apply, so check with your CPA and insurance provider before you decide on coverage or use any of these accounts.
+Additional restrictions may also apply.
+Talk to a certified public account (CPA) or an insurance provider who knows your situation before you decide on coverage or use any of these accounts.

-The programs above help you offset health-related expenses, and they share several features.
+The HSA and MSA programs described above can help to offset health-related expenses.
+The plans share several features.

-Option to leave the money to accumulate: You don’t necessarily have to spend money from your account.
+The HSA and MSA plans may also give the holder the option to leave funds in the account to accumulate.
 Unlike Flexible Spending Accounts (FSAs), there’s no “use it or lose it” feature with an HSA or MSA.
 That means you can build up savings for later in life or use the money now.
 The older you get, the more likely you are to pay significant healthcare expenses—so it doesn’t hurt to have extra savings available.
 Some providers call this “rolling over” funds for the next year, but you really just leave the money alone.

-HSAs are an option for those who have individual or employer-provided HDHPs.
+HSAs are an option for those who have an individual or employer-provided health plan that has high deductible limits (HDHPs).

 Premiums: HDHPs typically have lower monthly premiums than other options because of the high deductible.
 As a result, they attract cost-conscious employers and individuals (including self-employed buyers).